📚 What does this SEO resources hub include? (Direct answer)

 Google Analytics 4 Glossary

-A comprehensive A–Z glossary of Google Analytics 4 terms — covering events, parameters, dimensions, metrics, data streams, attribution models, exploration reports, audience segments, and the key differences between UA and GA4.
-Built for analysts, marketers, and developers who work with GA4 data daily and need a reliable quick reference for terminology in reports, client presentations, and implementation docs.
+A comprehensive A–Z glossary of Google Analytics 4 terms — covering events, parameters, dimensions, metrics, data streams, attribution models, exploration reports, audience segments, and the key differences between Universal Analytics and GA4.
+Built for analysts, marketers, and developers who work with GA4 data daily and need a reliable quick reference for terminology in reports, client presentations, and implementation documentation.

 Who uses these resources